Updated: January 2019.

 Podcasts are great for learning about UX design.
 They’re free, and they’re plentiful - there are dozens of UX podcasts to choose from.

 Below are five of my favorite podcasts about UX.
 Enjoy, and let me know what you think of them in the comments.

 Jared Spool, the founder of UIE, created the UIE Podcast Network (UIE.fm).
 The network publishes interviews with leading UX experts on many topics like content strategy, user research, and prototyping.
 They cover advanced topics like how to connect UX design to the business goals of your organization.

 Start with the episode, “Jeff Gothelf & Josh Seiden’s ‘Sense & Respond.’”

-On The Big Web Show, host Jeffrey Zeldman interviews industry professionals like visual designers, developers, UX designers, and entrepreneurs.
+On The Big Web Show, host Jeffrey Zeldman interviews industry professionals like UX designers, developers, and entrepreneurs.

-> Jeffrey’s a great interviewer and a great storyteller.
+Jeffrey’s a great interviewer and a great storyteller.
 During the interviews, he connects web history to current design trends and challenges.
 He also draws parallels between the design field and other disciplines like film and literature.

-> On UX Podcast, co-hosts Per Axbom and James Royal-Lawson explore many UX topics.
-Sometimes they interview guests.
-Sometimes they have “link shows” where they discuss a recent UX blog post or article.
+On UXPodcast, co-hosts James Royal-Lawson and Per Axbom explore many UX topics.
+They interview designers from around the world.
+Sometimes they have “link shows” where the two hosts discuss recent UX resources like articles or recorded conference presentations.

-> What other UX podcasts have you found valuable?
+What other UX podcasts have you found valuable?
 Please feel free to share in the comments.